jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 - What is similar?
 - What is different?

-A difference between our expectations and reality (the result of our programs),gives us a clue about what changes are needed to make them match.
+A difference between our expectations and reality (the result of our programs), gives us a clue about what changes are needed to make them match.

 ## AssertionError with None

 ### <span style="color:red">**RED**</span>: make it fail

 We will create a new file in the `tests` folder named `test_assertion_error.py`.
-In this file, we will add a test named `test_assertion_errors_with_none` and use the python `assert` keyword to trigger an `AssertionError` so we can become more familiar with it
+In this file, we add a test named `test_assertion_errors_with_none` which uses the python `assert` keyword to intentionally trigger an `AssertionError` to get familiar with it

 ```python
 import unittest